By Veronica Donald – Art in Tanzania internship

 The following are the effects of climate change on National Parks in Tanzania.

-Water shortage for large mammals, especially in periods of low rainfall, is the main challenge to facing wildlife, the places that naturally used to dry water during the dry season are no longer used to dry water, and thus, water-dependent animals such as hippopotami, crocodiles, buffaloes are found crowded in few remaining water ponds elephant, e.g. in Ruaha National Park.
-Lack of surface water seriously led to considerable hippopotamus and buffalo mortalities.
+Water shortage for large mammals, especially in periods of low rainfall, is the main challenge facing wildlife, the places that naturally used to dry water during the dry season are no longer used to dry water, and thus, water-dependent animals such as hippopotami, crocodiles, buffaloes are found crowded in few remaining water ponds elephant, e.g. in Ruaha National Park.
+The lack of surface water led to considerable mortalities among hippopotamuses and buffalo.
 Suffering from lack of water, wildlife’s physiological functions are impaired, and they are becoming easy targets to poachers and predators.
 Thus, with the changing climate and associated decrease in water availability due to reduced amounts and altered seasonal rainfall distribution, the existing water-related problems are likely to be compounded (Elisa et al., 2011, cf. Kangalawe, 2010).

 Human-Wildlife conflicts

-Due to climate change, wild animals from the National Park are roaming around the adjacent villages to search for pastures and water.
+Due to climate change, wild animals from the National Park are roaming the adjacent villages in search of pastures and water.
 Thus, many crop-raiding events occur, which causes human-wildlife conflicts.
-The animals commonly involved in these conflicts are hippopotamuses, buffaloes, and elephants, and this may be aggravated with changing climatic conditions.
+The animals commonly involved in these conflicts are hippopotamuses, buffalo, and elephants, and this may be aggravated by changing climatic conditions.
 An example is Lake Manyara National Park.

 Affects nature-based tourism

 Tourism has close connections to the environment and is considered a highly climatic-sensitive sector.
-Climate variabilities determine the length and quality of tourism seasons and thus play a significant role in destination choice and tourist spending.
+Climate variability determines the length and quality of tourism seasons, and thus plays a significant role in destination choice and tourist spending.
 Climate affects a wide range of environmental resources that are key tourist attractions, such as snow conditions over Mount Kilimanjaro, wildlife productivity and biodiversity.
 The climate also affects ecological conditions that can deter tourists, including infectious diseases, wildfires, waterborne pests and insects.

 Glacier retreat in Mount Kilimanjaro

 The early retreat of glaciers on Kilimanjaro was due to natural climatic shifts, whilst the warming up of the Earth after the industrial era has led to the current faster recession of the glaciers.
-There is no argument today regarding the retreat of the Kilimanjaro glaciers; the glaciers have been retreating on an unprecedented scale in recent years directly because of climate change.
+There is no argument today regarding the retreat of the Kilimanjaro glaciers; the glaciers have been retreating on an unprecedented scale in recent years, directly due to climate change.
 The retreat of the glaciers is probably the most iconic indication of climate change impacts in Tanzania (Ibid).
-The most recent data shows that the glaciers were about 4.2 km2 in 1976 (Hastenrath and Greischar, 1997).
+The most recent data indicate that the glaciers were approximately 4.2 km² in 1976 (Hastenrath and Greischar, 1997).
 In 2000, the remaining glaciers were only 2.6 km2 (Thompson et al., 2002).

 Ecosystem shift

-Climate change is altering environmental niches and causing species to shift their habitat range as they track their ecological niche.
-Species shifts allow species to persist but may negatively affect existing species in these areas because the shifted species may be a primary food source for the existing species.
+Climate change is altering environmental niches, causing species to shift their habitat ranges as they track their ecological niches.
+Species shifts enable species to persist, but may negatively impact existing species in these areas because the shifted species may become a primary food source for the existing species.

 Speciation is an evolutionary process by which new ecological species arise.
 Due to various natural processes, including geographical separation and drift, some species become separated.
 Consequently, new species are established under changing climatic conditions and due to natural selection.
 Climate change and invasive species pose ecological challenges to the world.
-Climate change and the rise in average global temperature can profoundly affect the species’ geographical ranges, often set primarily by climate and the host environment.
-Climate changes alter the destination of habitat and increase vulnerability to invasion because of resource scarcity and increased competition among native flora and fauna, for example, Argemone mexicana in Ngorongoro, CA.
+Climate change and the rise in average global temperature can profoundly affect the geographical ranges of species, which are often set primarily by climate and the host environment.
+Climate change alters the distribution of habitats and increases vulnerability to invasion due to resource scarcity and increased competition among native flora and fauna, as seen in Argemone mexicana in Ngorongoro, CA.

 Strategies for climate change